AhmedAlratrout/ContactAngle-Curvature-Roughness/README.md

 ## Citation
 If you use our code for your own research, we would be grateful if you cite our following publications:

-The original developed algorithm of contact angle and curvature measurements
+The developed algorithm for measuring contact angle and interfacial curvature in pore-space images
 ```
 @article{ALRATROUT2017158,
 title = "Automatic measurement of contact angle in pore-space images",